 4. A Classy, Functional Diaper Bag

 You wouldn't believe how much stuff a tiny human needs.
 No purse is big enough to handle the depths of babies needs.
-Try a chic diaper bag like this one so mom can still look fashion forward and functional.
+Get useful baby shower gifts like this chic diaper bag so mom can still look fashion forward and functional.
 Buy it here.

 5. Sleep Safe, Sleep Tight

 The safest crib is one that’s completely bare—no pillows, blankets or stuffed toys—so a Halo SleepSack is the smart, cozy choice for those cool nights.
 This product is also backed by First Candle/SIDS Alliance, which awarded it the #1 Safe Sleep Product gold seal. ($24.99, target.com)

 It's almost too easy, right?
 It's amazing how quickly mom's can run through things like diapers and formula, or how they can realize they forget to register for something that they really needed.
 Sure, it may not come in a big frilly basket or be covered in pink or blue ribbon, but trust us, no one was ever disappointed to get a gift card.

 8. Ro•sham•bo baby sunglasses!

 This one is a given.
 What better way to say, "I love your baby," by protecting one of their most important features -- their eyes!
 If you're feeling extra generous, buy mom a pair so the two can match on their daily outings!
 Check out our baby options here!